 44. 6: Comply or explain Council of governors A.5.9 The council should receive and consider other appropriate information required to enable it to discharge its duties.
-Com npliant 45.
-6: Comply or explain Board B.1.2 At least half the board, excluding the chairperson, should comprise non- executive directors determined by the board to be independent.
+Compl Compliant 45.
+6: Comply or explain Board B.1.2 At least half the board, excluding the chairperson, should comprise non-executive directors determined by the board to be independent.

 Since November 2016, the board of directors has comprised a chairperson, three other non-executive directors, a chief executive and three other executive directors.
-This was due to the departure in October 2016 of Ian Playford, non-executive director, who was no longer able to give the time needed to the role.
+This was due to the departure in October 2016 of lan Playford, non-executive director, who was no longer able to give the time needed to the role.
 The council of governors subsequently appointed a new non-executive director, Gary Needle, in February 2017.
 Gary Needle is scheduled to join the board of directors in July 2017.
 In the case of equality of votes at a meeting of the board of directors, the Trust's constitution (provision 39.5) states that the chair shall have the casting vote; although between November 2016 and March 2017, the board was not required to vote on any matter of business.

+March 2017, the board was not required to vote on any matter of business.
 46. 6: Comply or explain Board/council of governors B.1.3 No individual should hold, at the same time, positions of director and governor of any NHS foundation trust.
 Comp liant.
-See provisior n 18 of the Trust's cons titution.
+See provision 18 of the Trust's constitution.
 47. 6: Comply or explain Nomination committee(s) B.2.1 The nominations committee or committees, with external advice as appropriate, are responsible for the identification and nomination of executive and non-executive directors.
-Comp liant 48.
-6: Comply or explain Board/council of governors B.2.2 Directors on the board of directors and governors on the council should meet the "fit and proper" persons test described in the provider licence. ade by all directors governors also incorporates a fit and proper persons declaration.
-Declarations self-assessment against the categories of person prevented from holding 49.
-6: Comply or explain Nomination committee(s) B.2.3 The nominations committee(s) should regularly review the structure, size and composition of the board and make recommendations for changes where appropriate.
-Comp liant I 50.
-6: Comply or Nomination B.2.4 The chairperson or an independent non-executive director should chair the

-50.
+Compli iant executive and non-executive directors.

-6: Comply or explain
+48. 6: Comply or Board/council of B.2.2 Directors on the board of directors and governors on the council should explain governors meet the "fit and proper" persons test described in the provider licence.

-Nomination committee(s)
+The Trust's declaration of interests pro-forma for directors and governors also incorporates a fit and proper persons declaration.
+Declarations are made by all directors and governors with each submitting a self-assessment against the categories of person prevented from holding office.

-B.2.4
+P 2.2 The pominations committee(s) should regularly review the structure size

-The chairperson or an independent non-executive director should chair the nominations committee(s).
+45. explain committee(s) D.Z.3 and composition of the board and make recommendations for changes where appropriate.
+Compliant 50.
+6: Comply or explain Nomination committee(s) B.2.4 The chairperson or an independent non-executive director should chair the nominations committee(s).